 In 1839 he married Emily Baby.
 She was born in 1812 and they had 5 children.
 Adeline was born in 1843, Emily in 1845, Alfred “Fred” in 1847, Fannie in 1851 and William in 1852.

 Dr. Dewson practiced mainly in the Windsor area.
 Dr. Dewson helped to set up the local school system in Amherstburg.
 He was also instrumental in the planning of All Saints Church in Windsor.
 In 1854, Windsor had a population of 750 people and only 1 doctor, Dr. Alfred Dewson.
-During the Cholera epidemic, he set up a cholera hospital in the Great West Storehouse at the corner of Moy Ave. and Riverside Drive.
+During the cholera epidemic, he set up a cholera hospital in the Great West Storehouse at the corner of Moy Ave. and Riverside Drive.

 According to the 1862 Great Western Railway Gazetteer and Business Directory, Dr. Dewson was a physician and the town treaurer.
 The Business Directory records his residence in Sandwich (Twp).
 On Page 76 of the 1866-1867 Essex County Directory and Gazetteer, Dr. Alfred K. Dewson advertised his medical practice and his residence located on Sandwich Street, Second Door East of McDougall Street.